-If your Twitter activity is dominating your time, and have little time left for activities that grow your business top line, then you are a perfect candidate to learn how to automate your Twitter account correctly.
+If your Twitter activity is dominating your time, and you have little time left for activities that grow your top line revenue, then you’re a perfect candidate to learn how to automate your Twitter account correctly.

 The Twitter Double Edge Sword

-You need to be CONSISTENTLY pushing a variety of content towards your Twitter audience.
-Anything less than consistent constancy will not work anymore..
+You need to be constantly pushing a variety of content towards your Twitter audience.
+Anything less than consistent constancy will not work anymore.

-You can no longer Tweet just 2 or 3 times a day.
+Tweeting just 2 or 3 times a day is not going to cut it.
 Nor can you Tweet 2 or 3 times an hour.
 Your Tweets will just get lost in the sea of other Tweets.

 That’s why, to get adequate coverage and a ‘permanent’ presence on Twitter, you must selectively automate your Twitter Account.
 Manual Tweeting will not work anymore.